Clear decision paths

-Program structure, registration timing, sponsorship details, public sponsor display, and policy language are handled through the CYF board so families get consistent answers.
+Program structure, registration timing, sponsorship details, sponsor recognition, and policy questions go through the CYF board so families get consistent answers.

 CYF works best when families know how decisions are made, what coaches are responsible for, and how concerns should move through the program.

-Program structure, registration timing, sponsorship details, public sponsor display, and policy language are handled through the CYF board so families get consistent answers.
+Program structure, registration timing, sponsorship details, sponsor recognition, and policy questions go through the CYF board so families get consistent answers.

 Coaches are expected to teach fundamentals, prepare players before asking them to perform, communicate clearly, and make decisions in the best interest of the team and program.